Small Arms Protective Insert: Physics

 The mechanism of effect lies in absorbing and dissipating the projectile's kinetic energy in local shattering of the ceramic plate and blunting the bullet material on the hard ceramic.
-The Spectra backing then spreads the energy of the impact to a larger area and stops the fragments, reducing the likelihood of fatal injury to the wearer.
-The same principle is used for the ceramic tiles used for the armored cockpits of some military airplanes, and the anti-spallation liners used in modern armored personnel carriers.
+The Spectra backing then spreads the energy of the impact to a larger area and stops the fragments as well as catching the, now deformed, projectile with its larger surface area.
+The same principle is used for the ceramic tiles used for the armored cockpits of some military airplanes, ceramic composites in ground vehicles, and the anti-spallation liners used in modern armored personnel carriers.

-It is a false assumption that eliminating the penetration of a projectile into the body by using a personal armor system ensures that the wearer will not experience serious injury or death.
-Blunt force trauma can cause fatal damage to internal organs.
+While the projectile may be stopped by the armor, there is cases of those who have been severely injured or killed by back face defamation.
+Though this is exceptionally rare in the field and in real combat cases, or at least rarely reported, as often in cases of injuries stemming from Behind Armor Blunt Trauma the sources has been found to either be rounds that already exceed or atleast very nearly penetrate the Body Armor in question.